taraniselsu/TacLifeSupport/README.md

 Readme-HexCans.txt and LICENSE-HexCans.txt in the HexCans directory.
 Forum thread: http://forum.kerbalspaceprogram.com/showthread.php/33754

+Special thanks to TMS for updated textures, originally from "TMS TAC Retexture."
+Used with permission.

 Includes contributions from (in alphabetical order):
 - Alexander Gavrilov
 - Dominik Hannen